VultureProject/vulture-doc/vultureOS/docs/services/listener.md

 ---

-`Enable disk queue on failure` (default: *false*): Use Disk-assisted Rsyslog queues to reliably keep logs on disk when accumulating in ruleset queue.
+`Enable disk queue on high queue usage` (default: *false*): Use Disk-assisted Rsyslog queues to reliably keep logs on disk when accumulating in ruleset queue.

     Following parameters only applies to disk-assisted queues, *Enable disk queue on failure* must be enabled

+ - `Save remaining queue logs on shutdown` (default: True): Write remaining queue logs to disk on Rsyslog shutdown.

  - `Low watermark target` (default: *70% of queue size*, must be between 1% and 99%, cannot be over the *High watermark target* parameter below): When writing to disk is triggered by the `High watermark target`, it will return to in-memory queueing when the amount of logs in it falls back under this value.